-For evaluation, we constructed two test protocols from three public datasets.
-First, we sampled 50 images from CelebA-HQ~\cite{celea} as reference portraits and paired them with 50 driving audio clips from LibriSpeech~\cite{libri}.
-Second, we selected 50 high-quality clips from HDTF~\cite{Flow} --- each identity was evaluated with its original paired audio, and the first frame was used as the reference image.
-This evaluation scale is consistent with prior proactive protection work such as Silencer~\cite{silence}, and is broadly in line with the sample sizes commonly adopted in talking-head generation studies.
+We construct two test protocols from three public datasets.
+The first pairs 50 CelebA-HQ~\cite{celea} portraits with 50 LibriSpeech~\cite{libri} audio clips.
+The second uses 50 HDTF~\cite{Flow} clips, taking the first frame of each clip as the reference portrait and retaining its original audio.
+Following Silencer~\cite{silence}, this evaluation scale is comparable to that commonly used in talking-head generation studies.